Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Prescott averaged 235 passing yards per game in nine matchups against the Eagles, 40.5 yards fewer than his over/under for Saturday.
+- Prescott averages 235 passing yards per game in nine matchups against the Eagles, 38.5 fewer yards his over/under in Saturday's game.

-- Prescott had one touchdown pass six times and multiple TDs three times against the Eagles.
+- Prescott threw a touchdown pass six times and multiple TDS three times over three of those contests against the Eagles.

-- The Eagles have the NFL's 10th-ranked pass defense this season, yielding 229.4 yards per game through the air.
+- The 229.4 passing yards the Eagles give up per game makes them the NFL's 10th-ranked pass defense this season.

-- At 1.4 passing TDs allowed per game, the Eagles defense is ranked 10th in the NFL.
+- With 23 passing TDs allowed this year, the Eagles defense is ranked 10th in the NFL.

 Recent Performances

-- He also tacked on 20 yards on five carries, averaging four yards per carry without a touchdown.
+- Prescott added 20 yards on five carries, averaging four yards per attempt.

-- Prescott has 773 passing yards (257.7 ypg) to lead Dallas, completing 70.2% of his throws and recording eight touchdown passes with zero interceptions over his last three games.
+- Prescott has 773 passing yards (257.7 ypg), completing 70.2% of his passes and throwing eight touchdown passes and zero interceptions over his last three games.

+- He has added 40 rushing yards on 11 carries, averaging 13.3 yards per game.

 Prescott's Dallas Teammates